oferwald/transposh/readme.txt

 &lt;?php if(function_exists("transposh_widget")) { transposh_widget(array()); } ?&gt;

+= I have php speedy (http://aciddrop.com/php-speedy/) and the plugin does not work =

+Users of php speedy will have to deactivate it, add “transposh.js” in the ignore list, click on “Test configuration” then reactivate it.

+= I want my own css image with less flags =

+This is coming soon

+= css flags have issues on IE6 for my users =

+First, there's always the ability to use another option for the plugin which is more compatible, such as the selection box.
+Second, you can change the .css from transparent background to your page background color.
+And last - we urge anyone using IE6 to upgrade...

 == Screenshots ==

 1. This is a screen shot of a site using Transposh widget on the sidebar